computational-psychology/computational-psychology-www/content/pages/index.rst

 Lynn Schmittwilken has been awarded a 2021 FoVea Travel and Networking Award!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are happy to share the good news with you, that Lynn has been awarded a 2021 `FoVea Travel and Networking Award <https://www.visionsciences.org/2017-fovea-award/>`_ !
+We are happy to congratulate our lab member, `Lynn Schmittwilken, <https://www.psyco.tu-berlin.de/schmittwilken.html>`_ for being awarded a 2021 `FoVea Travel and Networking Award <http://www.foveavision.org/awards>`_ !

 ----